brittlewis12/witness-budgets/witness-budgets-v3.md

 - C3–C5: Fewer algorithmic landmarks, harder automation

 **For extraction:** Only C0–C2 generally support program extraction
-- C0: Direct extraction of algorithms
+- C0: Direct extraction of witnesses and algorithms
-- C1: Extract when consumers are invariant
+- C1: Extract consumer computations when they use only invariant properties (witnesses themselves not extractable without classical choice)
 - C2: Extract with countable/sequential structure
 - C3+: Usually no extraction possible